Our top sights, highlights and exclusive tips

 The Bell Tower (Home of the Swan Bells)

-This decommissioned prison is now a historical monument (and heritage site) that welcomes tourists to explore its expansive grounds (15 acres).
+This decommissioned prison is now a historical monument and is well worth a visit when you travel to Perth.
+It welcomes tourists to explore its expansive grounds (15 acres).
 Built to house British convicts and opened in 1855, it has since become a popular attraction that offers tours of the prison, as well as hidden underground tunnels.
 Learn about the slightly macabre past of this fascinating institution, and how life was for those contained by its walls.

 Described as one of ‘the world’s largest instruments,’ The Bell Tower stands at over 269 feet tall and is considered a city icon.
 Panoramic views can be enjoyed from an observation deck.
 Partake in The Bell Tower Experience and learn about the history of these 18 incredible bells.